Can you save your parched grass from a drought? In a word, yes. We’ll show you how to manage your lawn before, during, and after a drought.

 - Watch for signs of stress and damage: Lawn grasses that experience stress are still growing, but you might see thinning and browning of areas of the lawn.

 Drought damage is the result of drought stress.
 Lack of water and excessive heat interrupts the plant’s photosynthesis, and the grass is unable to store carbohydrates.

 If under stress from drought, grass will wilt and darken in color, and footprints will remain visible after you walk on it.

-- Don’t over-fertilize.
-Don’t try to fix the brown by hitting it with too much fertilizer.
-That will just burn it.
+- Don’t over-fertilize: If you try to fix the brown by hitting it with too much fertilizer it will burn your grass.

 Allow your lawn to focus on root growth and absorbing water during periods of drought, instead of trying to dazzle you with its beauty.